 “You.”
 Aspen’s mouth was chalk dry as she spoke, her tongue shriveled to a husk.
 “You did this.”
 She stumbled to standing.
 “You killed them!”

 Before she could think about what she was doing, she was running right at the man, fists raised.
 He waved a hand.
 A sensation like an iron arm caught Aspen in the gut.
 She felt a rib snap.
 What remained of her breath was snatched away as she was thrown back into the center of the room.

 “Pathetic,” the man said as Aspen curled into a pained ball.
 He stood above her, the firelight painting his face orange and red.
 “You’re not even worth the effort it would take to kill you.
 I’ll let the fire do that.
 It will look more natural that way.”

 “I’ll—I’ll k-kill you,” Aspen wheezed.
 Her broken rib was stabbing into her lungs with every breath.
 “I-I’ll ki—”

 The man knelt.
 He twisted Aspen’s face toward him.
 “Such spirit.
-Maybe if you lived you would ha—”
+Maybe if you’d lived you would ha—”

 Aspen blinked, trying to stay conscious.
 The smoke was thickening in her lungs.
-She could feel the heat of the fire growing closer.
+She could feel the fire growing closer.
 She could hear shouts now from outside.
 Other people had finally arrived.